Cogniteo/cogniteo.github.io/_pages/team.md

 # Our Partners

-We are proud to collaborate with industry leaders Zensar, Kubermatic and Odyssey to deliver innovative solutions and exceptional value.
+We are proud to collaborate with Zensar, Kubermatic and Odyssey to deliver innovative solutions and exceptional value.
 Their expertise and cutting-edge technologies help us drive success and stay ahead in the ever-evolving digital landscape.

 <div class="gallery-box">
   <div class="gallery gallery-columns-2">